thiagokiyota/terraform-provider-aws/website/docs/r/s3_bucket.html.markdown

 * `allowed_origins` (Required) Specifies which origins are allowed.
 * `expose_headers` (Optional) Specifies expose header in the response.
 * `max_age_seconds` (Optional) Specifies time in seconds that browser can cache the response for a preflight request.

-The `versioning` object supports the following:

-* `enabled` - (Optional) Enable versioning.
-Once you version-enable a bucket, it can never return to an unversioned state.
-You can, however, suspend versioning on that bucket.
-* `mfa_delete` - (Optional) Enable MFA delete for either `Change the versioning state of your bucket` or `Permanently delete an object version`.
-Default is `false`.
-This cannot be used to toggle this setting but is available to allow managed buckets to reflect the state in AWS

 The `logging` object supports the following: